TensorNetwork/tensornetwork.org/src/software/index.md

   through comprehensive input parameters, while we need a simple input format for predefined lattices and models.
 Furthermore, it supports MPI/OpenMP hybrid parallelization for supercomputers.

+* <a href="https://github.com/AndreiChertkov/teneva">teneva</a> (Python)<br/>
+  This python package provides a very compact implementation of basic operations in the tensor-train (TT) format, including TT-SVD, TT-ALS, TT-ANOVA, TT-cross, TT-truncate, Chebyshev interpolation, "add", "mul", "norm", "mean", "sample", etc.
+  It can be used for approximation of multidimensional arrays and multivariate functions, as well as for efficient implementation of various operations of linear algebra in the low rank TT-format.

 * <a href="https://github.com/anthony-nouy/tensap">tensap</a> (Python)<br/>
   A Python package for the approximation of functions and tensors.
   `tensap` features low-rank tensors (including canonical, tensor-train